kaiohenricunha/spring-boot-react-app/README.md

 ## Features

 - **Product Management**: Add, view, and delete products.
-- **RESTful APIs**: Backend provides a set of APIs to manage products.
+- **RESTful APIs**: microservice1 provides a set of APIs to manage products.
-- **Frontend Serving**: Backend is configured to serve the frontend React app.
+- **Frontend Serving**: microservice1 is configured to serve the frontend React app.

 ## Prerequisites